utkucnay/Base-Project-and-Basic-State-Machine-For-Unity/README.md

 # Under Development

 # Base Project For Unity
- I made Base Projects for all Unity Games
+ I made Base Project for all Unity Games

 # Observer Setup
 We have a OMonoBehaviour for listener.
 If we disable monobehaviour remove and we enable add event.
 If object will listener should inherence OMonoBehaviour.
 We have helper static class as know Observer.
 Observer register all event system for transform, root or all game objects.